 Get your taste buds ready for a day long feast of tacos, burritos, churros, paletas, tamales & so many other delicious Mexican foods & drinks!
 Be sure to arrive hungry!

 Food vendors for 2020 will be announced soon.

 Last years vendors included: Wrestlers, Tita's Mexican Food, Rebozos, Panchos Bakery, Ixiim by Chef Erika Araujo, El Trompo Movil, El Sazon Mexicano & Mad Mexican!

 When you're ready ready to do some shopping, check out a large assortment of jewelry, clothing, shirts, arts & crafts & more!

-Don't forget the Tamal Eating Contest open to the public as well as the Traditional Mexican Costume Contest for both Adults & Children (register onsite!) & the traditional Ceremony of 'El Grito' at 7pm!
+Other favourites include the annual Tamal Eating Contest as well as the Traditional Mexican Costume Contest for both Adults & Children (register onsite!) & the traditional Ceremony of 'El Grito' at 7pm!
 'El Grito' is also known as 'the shout' & it has entered Mexican lore as the speech of inspiration that triggered the fight for Mexican independence.

 "As promoter of the Mexican Culture and Gastronomy I am very happy to share with the Canadian Culture a little bit of my beautiful country."

 "It is very important for me to preserve the Mexican culture and promote it through music because it helps maintain our identity."

 "Our beginnings start in the memory of us enjoying a sweet treat in the warm temperatures of Mexico when growing up along with our friends and family.

 Our mission is to share the sweetness of life; We strive to share love through our products.
 We believe in strong local communities, in relationships with customers, growers, local suppliers and anyone else that is close to us.
 It is important to us sharing, promoting and educating on and about our delicious culture and giving back."